cloudfoundry/diego-design-notes/README.md

 - [**Garden-Linux**](https://github.com/cloudfoundry-incubator/garden-linux) provides a linux-specific implementation of a Garden interface.

-#### The Circuses
+#### App Lifecycles

-The Circuses provides binaries that manage the *Cloud Foundry*-specific application lifecycle.
+Each App Lifecycle provides a set of binaries that manage a *Cloud Foundry*-specific application lifecycle.
 There are three binaries:

-- The **Tailor** implements *staging* a CF application.
-The Tailor generates a Task which the stager runs on Diego.
-The Task perfoms static analysis on the application code and does any necessary pre-processing before the application is run by the soldier.
+- The **Builder** *stages* a CF application.
+The CC-Bridge runs the Builder as a Task on every staging request.
+The Builder perfoms static analysis on the application code and does any necessary pre-processing before the application is first run.
-- The **Soldier** implements *launching* a CF application.
-Nsync sets the Soldier as the Action on the CF application's DesiredLRP.
-The soldier wraps the user's start command to ensures the app is launched with the correct environment variables.
+- The **Launcher** *runs* a CF application.
+The CC-Bridge sets the Launcher as the Action on the CF application's DesiredLRP.
+The Launcher executes the user's start command with the correct system context (worcking directory, environment variables, etc).
-- The **Spy** implements the default *health check* for an app.
-Nsync sets the Spy as the Monitor on the CF application's DesiredLRP.
+- The **Healthcheck** performs a status check of running CF application from inside the container.
+The CC-Bridge sets the Healthcheck as the Monitor action on the CF application's DesiredLRP.

 Current implementations:

-- [**Linux-Circus**](https://github.com/cloudfoundry-incubator/linux-circus) implements a traditional buildpack-based lifecycle.
+- [**Buildpack-App-Lifecycle**](https://github.com/cloudfoundry-incubator/buildpack-app-lifecycle) implements a traditional buildpack-based lifecycle.
-- [**Docker-Circus**](https://github.com/cloudfoundry-incubator/docker-circus) implements a docker-based lifecycle.
+- [**Docker-App-Lifecycle**](https://github.com/cloudfoundry-incubator/docker-app-lifecycle) implements a docker-based lifecycle.

 ### Bringing it all together